Roskosmos to break ground at the new Angara pad

 According to Roskosmos, the total investment into the launch facility would be 38.749 billion rubles (approximately $650 million).
 It included 0.983 billion for the development of the working documentation.
 The project had to be completed by Dec.
 31, 2022, Roskosmos said.
-The planned facilities included the launch pad, the cable and fueling tower, the transporter-erector, fueling and fire-suppression systems and other hardware, Roskosmos said.
+The planned facilities included the launch pad, the cable and fueling tower, the transporter-erector, the launch control blockhouse, fueling and fire-suppression systems and other hardware, Roskosmos said.

 On June 14, Interfax quoted Rogozin (now appointed to lead Roskosmos) as saying that "In July, (we are) coming with shovels to the new flame trench for the Angara launch vehicle."
 However, when July did come, Roskosmos promised only to sign contracts with the developers at the beginning of August, while the construction was now promised to start in the first decade of the same month.
 At the beginning of August, the contract signing had already slipped to the end of the month, while the actual work at the pad had moved to the beginning of September.